 Conclusion

-In this blog, we have discussed how the users are facing the error ".pst is not Compatible" while they are trying to open a PST file.
-We concluded that this error was happening due to the format clash between UNICODE and ANSI.
-Here, we used Outlook 2010 to create a new ANSI format PST and then transferred all the items from the original PST to the new one.
-If you still get the error, it means the PST file is corrupt and you need to resolve PST corruptions to proceed.
-For this, we used Kernel for Outlook PST tool and fixed the PST file and finally got rid of the error.
+In this blog, we have addressed the issue where users encounter the error ".pst is not Compatible" while attempting to open a PST file.
+We identified that this error results from a format mismatch between UNICODE and ANSI.
+To resolve it, we demonstrated the process of using Outlook 2010 to create a new ANSI format PST and then migrating all items from the original PST to the new one.
+However, if the error persists, it signifies PST file corruption, and we recommended using the Kernel for Outlook PST tool to resolve PST corruptions and ultimately eliminate the error.